Merc-WithaMouse/merc-withamouse.github.io/content/post/Getting-To-Know-Winget/Installing-Apps-With-Winget.md

 With these Winget commands and techniques, you have the power to manage your applications using Microsofts own package manager.

-Remember, Winget is an incredibly versatile tool that can make your life easier.

-That's it for today's ShellCode Saturdays post!
+That's it for today!
 I hope this quick dive into managing applications with Winget proves helpful.
 Until next time, happy coding and exploring! 🚀

 ### _Automate and script away - Happy Shellcode Saturday!_